afrievalt/best-practices-react/ideal.md

 # An ideal component has minimal surface area

 Surface area is what you need to know to effectively use the component.
-Limiting required props almost covers this attribute, but be aware of other factors.

 ### How to detect large surface area:

 Detecting components with a large surface is not that difficult, but defining a rule is.
-Its not as simple as setting an upper limit of properties.
+Its not as simple as setting an upper limit on required properties.
 First, not all properties add to the surface area equally.
 See use simple types.
-Also some components like form and table and mandate ton of properties.
-Our objective is minimize them.
+Also, some components like forms and tables demand a ton of properties.
+Our objective is to minimize them.

 ### Tools and techniques for reducing surface area:

-1. **Avoid prop drilling**
+#### 1. **Avoid prop drilling:**

 There is a plethora of [blogs on this topic]( https://www.freecodecamp.org/news/avoid-prop-drilling-in-react/), if you don’t know how to avoid this, please review some of them.

-2. **Use composition and  the children prop.**
+#### 2. **Use composition and  the children prop:**

 ```jsx
 // ⛔ icon, iconPosition, and label are